SulimAnxO1/Password-Generator-Better-Vr.-/Readme.md

 ## ✨ Features

 - ⚙️ Generate strong and customizable passwords
-- 💾 Save and manage passwords securely in **localStorage**
 - 📋 Copy passwords instantly to clipboard
-- 🗑️ Delete saved passwords when needed
 - 📱 Fully responsive, clean, and modern interface

 ---